 Illustration is for everyone.
 From cave paintings to cartoons, picture books to packaging, it is fundamental to our understanding of one another.
 It tells stories, propels ideas and saves lives.
 We all experience it every day and we can all create it.

 House of Illustration is an independent charity.
 Your donations enable us to share brilliant illustrative art, nurture artists and unlock creativity within schools and communities.
+Your support also will enable us to evolve into the Quentin Blake Centre for Illustration over the next few years.
 Thank you.